Text consolidated by Valsts valodas centrs (State

 terminated as laid down in other cases by law;

-6) the applicable maximum amount of the direct tax reliefs
+6) the applicable maximum sum of direct tax rebates determined

-determined in contracts concluded for the making of investments
+in contracts concluded for making investments or the settlement

-or the settlement of estimated wage costs has been reached in
+of the estimated wage costs has been reached in relation to the

-(4) Permit to apply the direct tax reliefs in the case laid
+(4) The permit to apply the direct tax reliefs in respect of

-down in Section 1, Paragraph two, Clause 12 of this Law shall not
+that specified in Section 1, Paragraph two, Clause 12 of this Law

-be granted by a zone authority or a free port authority to the
+shall not be granted by a zone authority or free port authority

 1) the capital companies of the transport sector referred to